EDUCBA

 IFERROR Formula 2-3

-By adding IFERROR Function before the actual formula then, it displays the values instead of showing an error.
+Adding IFERROR Function before the formula displays the values instead of an error.

 Adding IFERROR Function 2-4